GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

   At present the command ``compile-hs`` uses the *old* Haskell backend which may go away in future.
 To use the new backend, which is actively maintained, please use Template Haskell.
-If there is deman, we may adapt the new backend to generate explcit Haskell files, in which case this command will start using the new backend.
+If there is demand, we may adapt the new backend to generate explicit Haskell files, in which case this command will start using the new backend.